Honestly, I don’t know why I haven’t created this post on all of the places you must eat in NYC sooner!

 - Roberta’s – An awesome place in Bushwick for brick oven pizza.
 Ask for the “bee-sting” (think sweet and spicy) which is usually not actually on the menu.

 - The Grey Dog – The vibe here is very homey and they also serve some delicious coffee.
 They also do a great brunch although the pork belly taco, four-cheese mac and cheese, and Baja fish tacos are all really top-notch.

-And now – insert drumroll here please – it’s time for my top picks for twenty-five places you must eat in NYC.
+And now – insert drumroll here please – it’s time for my top picks for thirty-five places you must eat in NYC.

 No really, trust me on this people.
 Eat at any one of these fun places to eat in NYC and you will not regret it.